 Maybe you’ll have time for all four?
-Tour A and Tour C are usually the most popular with those visiting and short on time.
-You’ll need sunscreen, a swim suit, a towel and a full day to do one tour.
+Tour A and Tour C are usually the most popular with people who are short on time.
+You’ll need sunscreen, a swimsuit, a towel and a full day to do one tour.

-Do make sure when booking a island hopping tour that you ask if the price includes the snorkel gear, it should!
+Do make sure when booking an island hopping tour that you ask if the price includes the snorkel gear, it should!

 Recommended by Nina of Where in the World is Nina?